 Life insurance policies typically come with grace periods.
 If you have a policy but don’t pay your premium on time, you’ll continue to receive coverage as long as you pay the amount you owe within the grace period.
 Let’s dive deeper into what a life insurance grace period is and how it might affect you as a policyholder.

-In most cases, the grace period for life insurance will last 30 or 31 days.1 You can refer to your contract to find out what the grace period is for your particular policy.2
+The grace period for life insurance will typically last 30 or 31 days.1 You can refer to your contract to find out what the grace period is for your particular policy.2

 Insurance companies would like you to keep your coverage because it allows them to meet their business goals.
 Therefore, policies usually have grace periods.
 While you might be able to find a policy without a grace period, it’s uncommon.